tldr-pages/tldr/pages/linux/lci.md

 > LOLCODE interpreter written in C.
 > More information: <https://github.com/justinmeza/lci>.

-- Execute a file written in LOLCODE:
+- Run a LOLCODE file:

 `lci {{path/to/file}}`